Floorp-Projects/Floorp/gfx/wr/swgl/README.md

 that modulates the result.

 The RGBA8 versions may only be used to commit within `swgl_drawSpanRGBA8`, and the R8 versions may only be used to commit within `swgl_drawSpanR8`.
+The R8ToRGBA8 versions may be used to sample from an R8 source while committing to an RGBA8 framebuffer.

 The Linear variations use a linear filter that bilinearly interpolates between the four samples near the pixel.
 The Nearest variations use a nearest filter